middleman/middleman-livereload/README.md

 Whether live reload should attempt to reload javascript / css 'in-place', without complete reload of the page.
 Both default to `true`.

+:warning: It does *not* work with `@import`'ed CSS files or `require`'d JS files (because of LiveReload not providing enough information regarding dependencies).
+On those kind of files, a full page reload will be triggered.

 #### `:no_swf`

 Disable Flash polyfil for browsers that support native WebSockets.